Sebaurzi02/Sentiment-Analysis-NLP-Model-Comparison/README.md

-# Sentiment Analysis and Text Classification with Machine Learning and NLP
+# Sentiment Analysis and Text Classification with Machine Learning and NLTK

 This repository contains two Jupyter Notebook that demonstrates a **Sentiment Analysis** pipeline using three classic classification algorithms: **Logistic Regression (LR)** , **Multinomial Naive Bayes (MNB)** and **Linear Discriminant Analysis (LDA)**.
 The goal is to classify text data into positive or negative sentiment classesand make comparisons and reach conclusions based on the results of the studied models.